kaisenlinux/manpages-dev/category/LXC/lxc-start.md

 DESCRIPTION
        lxc-start runs the specified command inside the container specified by name.

        It  will  setup  the  container according to the configuration previously defined with the lxc-create command or with the configuration file parameter.
-If no configuration is defined, the default isolation is used.
+If no configuration is de‐ fined, the default isolation is used.

        If no command is specified, lxc-start will use the command defined in lxc.init.cmd or if not set, the default "/sbin/init" command to run a system container.

 OPTIONS
        -d, --daemon
               Run the container as a daemon.
 As the container has no more tty, if an error occurs nothing will be displayed, the log file can be used to check the error.
-(This is the  default mode)
+(This is the de‐ fault mode)

        -F, --foreground
               Run the container in the foreground.
 In this mode, the container console will be attached to the current tty and signals will be routed directly to the container.